bluecube/robomower2/motor-control.markdown

 Each motor is connected to
 [25A TrackStar car ESC](https://hobbyking.com/hobbyking/store/__14630__Turnigy_TrackStar_25A_1_18th_Scale_Brushless_Car_ESC.html),
-which is in turn controlled by a custom [driver board]({{ site.repository_master }}/electronics/drive/) mounted directly over the motors.
+which is in turn controlled by a custom [driver board]({{ site.repository_master }}/electronics/drive/) mounted directly over the motor.
 The board is designed to be as simple as possible, single layered and with as little soldering as possible (but the TQFP package of the atmega proved to be too much for me anyway :-) ).